curl/everything-curl/libcurl-names.md

 many cases it isn't easy to manually replace the name with the IP address.

-libcurl tries hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create and connection a new one.
+libcurl tries hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create a new one.
 The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.
 That's one of the reasons the re-use is so much faster.
 A transfer using a reused connection will not resolve the host name again.

 If no connection can be reused, libcurl resolves the host name to the set of addresses it resolves to.
 Typically this means asking for both IPv4 and IPv6